Mythology of Carnivàle: Terms and order of succession

 The eldest generational Avatar within a House is dominant and called the Prophet.
 He possesses blue blood, also called Vitae Divina.
 The next in line is the Ascendant Prince.
 Any additional Avatara within the House are Princes ranked by generation.
 Although Avatara form blood dynasties from father to son, House affiliations can be mixed within a dynasty.
 If the youngest Prince in a dynasty dies, the dynasty is ended.
 Most dynasties only last on average three generations, since typical Avatara can be killed by any means.
 When a dynasty ends, the first male child born elsewhere in the world with the most Avataric blood will be a new Prince starting a new dynasty.

 When a Prophet dies while an Ascendant Prince also lives, one of two things happens.
 If the Prophet is killed by his Ascendant Prince, the Prince will gain the mantle of the Prophet with a boon (full measure of power).
 For the boon to be passed, the Prophet must be of sound mind, and either willingly pass on the boon, or be taken by surprise so that he cannot put up a psychic defense.
 If however the Prophet is impaired, the Ascendant Prince may be driven insane.
 If a Prophet dies in any other way, the Ascendant Prince will be automatically raised to Prophet in his stead, without chance of a boon.
-Wilfred Talbot Smith (to Brother Justin about Henry Scudder): "His mind must be clear during the passing.
-If he is impaired or delusional, the result would be disastrous. [...]
-Madness, or even death. [...]
-The only way to receive the full measure of the boon is if it's freely granted, in sound mind, by the prophet. [...]
-He [Scudder] would have no choice if you took him by surprise. [...]
-You must take the boon by force. [...]
-But if you hesitate, he may escape, and the boon will forever be lost to you."